chromium/chromium/mojo/README.md

 To support other scenarios, use dynamic linking.

-### Dynamic Linking
-On some platforms, it's also possible for applications to rely on a dynamically-linked Mojo Core library (`libmojo_core.so` or `mojo_core.dll`) instead of statically linking against Mojo Core.

-In order to take advantage of this mechanism, the library's binary must be present in either:

-  - The working directory of the application
-  - A directory named by the `MOJO_CORE_LIBRARY_PATH` environment variable
-  - A directory named explicitly by the application at runtime

-Instead of calling `mojo::core::Init()` as embedders do, an application using dynamic Mojo Core instead calls `MojoInitialize()` from the C System API.
-This call will attempt to locate (see above) and load the Mojo Core library to support subsequent Mojo API usage within the process.

-Note that the Mojo Core shared library presents a **stable C ABI** designed with both forward- and backward-compatibility in mind.
-Thus old applications will work with new versions of the shared library, and new applications can work with old versions of the shared library (modulo any dependency on newer features, whose absence can be gracefully detected at runtime).

 ## C System API
 Once Mojo is initialized within a process, the public [**C System API**](/mojo/public/c/system/README.md) is usable on any thread for